MENU: At bottom of page on desktop version; at top on mobile.

 11. Where can I buy my bowling ball and bowling shoes?

 Although there are a number of Internet sellers, your best bet until you know more about your own bowling capabilities is to patronize the bowling center's "pro shop."
-The shop is usually run by a bowling professional who competes periodically in high-level bowling tournaments (or has in the past).
+No, you don't need to be a pro to go in!
+The shop is called that because it's usually run by a bowling professional who competes periodically in high-level bowling tournaments (or has in the past).
 Tournament experience has taught him or her a lot about how to drill a bowling ball for success and what accompanying accessories are useful.
 He or she will use this experience to help you make your selection, usually after watching you bowl a bit.
 The pro may also offer bowling lessons at an additional charge.
+The pro is ready to help all bowlers, from the beginner to the elite player.

 If the pro shop is certified by IBPSIA (International Bowling Pro Shop and Instructors Association), the pro has the education and training to assure that your bowling ball is drilled right the first time.
 If the center you are at does not have a pro shop at all, it is because the center is either 1) too small or 2) is dedicated heavily or totally to party bowling.